-- Many tanning salons share misleading information – The U.S. House of Representatives’ Committee on Energy and Commerce ran a study that discovered many staff at tanning salons were telling customers that there are no health risks to tanning and that it even has health benefits.
+- Many tanning salons share misleading information – The U.S. House of Representatives Committee on Energy and Commerce ran a study that discovered much staff at tanning salons were telling customers that there are no health risks to tanning and that it even has health benefits.

 Some tips on applying self-tanner:

-Apply the product in sections – Use a circular motion to apply product into skin.
+- Apply the product in sections – Use a circular motion to apply the product into skin.